 I pointed out to myself, with no revolutionary claim of course, how the birds of the pond were a chromatically faithful scaled representation of human society.

 I could not have wondered how relevant and current would they have been just a couple of days after the last time I had them.

-The self-proclaimed more advanced country in the world has been theatre of an brutal and gratuitous act of violence, perpetrated by a police officer against a black man.
+The self-proclaimed most advanced country in the world has been theatre of a brutal and gratuitous act of violence, perpetrated by a police officer against a black man.
 The event circumstances are dystopic.
 Yet we live in an era where no amount of description can beat visive evidence, everybody can watch and live again the thing thanks to bystander's video proof.

 The narrative paradox is cruelly interesting: if anybody would have interfered with the officer's conduct, we wouldn't have got the news at all probably, outside of some local report.
 Who would have risked their lives against unresponsive policemen, just begging for a bullet?
 Even worse, who would have expected that an arrest procedure would have led directly to a death?

 While somebody might have asked themselves such questions, it was too late for George Floyd.
 Some blue dressed human (?) being had already decided that his life had to come to an end.

 We are all pretty used to the ad hoc narrative produced in these cases.
 They try with all means to depict the event as the exception, by filling the air with smoke of fallacy.
 Let me dissipate some of it for you: